 Despite the 1949 passage of a city ordinance banning racial discrimination in public housing, Valleyview—like virtually all public housing on the west side of Cleveland—remained segregated for decades.
 Integration was finally achieved in the early 1970s.
-By this time, however, federal limits on the percentage of a family's income that could be collected was no longer enough to pay for maintenance.
+By this time, however, federal limits on the percentage of a family's income that could be collected left too little rent revenue to cover the costs of maintenance.
 CMHA thus became more dependent on federal money; but the government provided only 90 percent of funds required for maintenance and less than half of other expenses.
-At Valleyview, upkeep fell and arson, drug dealing and physical deterioration increased.
+At Valleyview, upkeep faltered, and arson, drug dealing, and physical deterioration increased.
 More and more residents left.
 By 1978, police officers refused to enter Valleyview without two-person patrols.

 By the 1980s, Valleyview clearly was on its last legs.
-The death knell was Clark Freeway, the highway that had caused so much controversy two decades previous when County Engineer Albert Porter sought to run it through Shaker Lakes.
+The death knell was Clark Freeway, the highway that had caused so much controversy two decades earlier when County Engineer Albert Porter sought to route it through Shaker Lakes.
 That effort failed, but by 1990 the Ohio Department of Transportation had successfully run Clark Freeway—now the Troy Lee James Freeway (I-490)— through South Tremont.
 The massive Clark Fields park was carved in two and most of the original Valleyview Homes were razed.
 In 2004, buoyed by a $19.6 million Hope VI grant, the remaining units structures were torn down, and construction began on Tremont Pointe, a mixed public/private development.

 Perhaps the greatest living legacy of Valleyview Homes is its collection of WPA art.
 Several of Valleyview’s sculptures are on display at Tremont Pointe.
 Also at Tremont Pointe—behind a large wall of glass at the complex's northwest corner—is the terra cotta Valleyview Mural.
 Designed by Leroy Flint and executed by Henry Olmer, the mural is essentially a topographic roadmap of the old Valleyview neighborhood.
 Other pieces formerly housed at the site are on view at Cleveland State University and CMHA’s headquarters on Kinsman Road.